dmprofe/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 }
 ```

-> [!t]- t: Some incorrectly state that "return in the middle considered harmful"
+> [!t] t: Some incorrectly state that "return in the middle considered harmful"
 >
 > See my comments on this at the section on "break/continue" at the loops
 > article.
 Extrapolate the code example show there (body of a loop) to the